hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/themes-and-palettes/index.md

 ## buildThemeFromThemeName

-This function generates a theme from the theme on the [Theme List](#theme-list) referenced by the supplied theme name, and returns it.
+This function generates a theme from the theme on the theme list referenced by the supplied theme name, and returns it.

 ### Syntax